EXTREMOPHILARUM/zephyr-api/README.md

 > A breath of fresh air for API testing

-A powerful, cross-platform desktop application for testing and exploring REST APIs, built with Tauri, React, and TypeScript.
-Think Postman/Insomnia, but as a lightweight native desktop app.
+A powerful, cross-platform application for testing and exploring REST APIs, built with Tauri, React, and TypeScript.
+Works on desktop (macOS, Windows, Linux) and mobile (Android, iOS).
+Think Postman/Insomnia, but as a lightweight native app.

 ![Zephyr API Screenshot](docs/app.png)